xsga/filmaffinity-api/README.md

 FilmAffinity-API is a public and non offical API wich allow you to get information about films from [FilmAffinity](http://filmaffinity.com "FilmAffinity Home") website.
 You can search films and get their complet  information, including cast, synopsis and cover.

-The API is written in PHP and uses a JSON objects to input and output data.
+This API is written in PHP and uses a JSON objects to input and output data.

 ## Installation